yar1vn/AsyncSegues/README.md

 # AsyncSegues
 An example to perform segues combined with async data loading

 Use `func performSegueWithIdentifier(segueIdentifier:, sender:, prepareBlock:)` after the data loading process is complete.
-In `prepareBlock` you should put the same code you would in `prepareForSegue:` but there would be no need to check the particular segue.
+In `prepareBlock` you should put the same code you would in `prepareForSegue:` without the need to check the identity of the segue.

 ##Example